Tomcli/Stock-Price-Indicator/README.md

 ## Formatting for input.txt
 - Ticker symbols: Put down all your ticker symbols and separate it with `,`
-- Start_date: Put down yyyy-mm-dd or default
+- Start_date: Put down data starting date with yyyy-mm-dd format or default
-- End_date: Put down yyyy-mm-dd or default
+- End_date: Put down data ending date with yyyy-mm-dd format or default